Fly Fishing Programs

 Bike down over 7,000 feet from the top of Pikes Peak, led by professional tour guides.
 You don’t have to be an experienced rider.
 It’s fun, safe and easy; if you can sit on a bike, you’re in!
 Other tours and bike rentals are available.

 Cheyenne Mountain Zoo

-During your stay at The Club at Garden of the Gods, take some time to visit the only mountain zoo in the United States.
+During your stay at the Resort at Garden of the Gods Collection, take some time to visit the only mountain zoo in the United States.
 Feed the famous giraffe herd, which is the largest in the world!
 Come nose-to-nose with great apes, lions and tigers.
 There is an incredible kids’ activity area and petting zoo, along with breathtaking city views and mountain scenery.

 Colorado Springs Fine Arts Center

 Docent-led tours of the Fine Arts Center are available at 1 p.m. every Saturday and Sunday, and of the FAC MODERN at 1 p.m. every Saturday.
 No reservations are required; just meet the docents at the front desk.